-"Let it be clear that before these abominations the Church will spare no effort to do all that is necessary to bring to justice whosoever has committed such .
-To those who abuse minors I would crimes crimes . . .
-To those who abuse minors I would say this: convert and hand yourself over to human justice, and prepare for divine justice." -Pope Francis, Dec.
+Church will spare no effort to do all that is necessary to bring to Justice whosoever has committed such crimes . . .
+To those who abuse minors I would say this: convert and hand yourself over to human justice, and prepare for divine justice.

+-Pope Francis, Dec.
 21, 2018